 If a bike has a coaster brake, moving the pedal to the start position can be very challenging.
 Without the ability to move the pedals backward (they stop as a result of the coaster brake), the rear tire of the bike must be lifted off the ground in order to move the pedals forward.
 This skill is much too difficult for young riders to master.

-On a bike without a coaster brake, kids quickly and easily learn to move the pedals backwards in order to get the pedals in start position.
+On a bike without a coaster brake, kids quickly and easily learn to move the pedals backward in order to get the pedals in start position.

 Potential for Brake Failure

-One thing to keep in mind about coaster brakes on any bike is that it will not work if the chain of a bike comes off or gets jammed.
+One thing to keep in mind about a coaster brake (on any bike) is that it will not work if the chain of a bike comes off or gets jammed.
 Coaster brake hubs can only engage the brake if the rider is able to pedal the bike backward while there is tension on the chain.
 The tension of the chain is required to activate the braking mechanism inside the hub.